Anuj Singh Oracle DBA

 1. If you are using a Data Guard Physical Standby database, you must install this patch on both the primary database and the physical standby database, as described by My Oracle Support document KB147888 How To Apply DBRU in a Data Guard Physical Standby Configuration (Non Standby-First Installable).

-4. Set your current directory to the directory where the patch is located and then run the OPatch utility by entering the following Command:
+3. Set your current directory to the directory where the patch is located and then run the OPatch utility by entering the following commands:

 StepCommand